vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 On Monday 2025-06-23, in the morning, I made a trip to Walgreens for toiletries shopping (specifically, to stock back up on face tissues after the depletion due to my recent respiratory infection).

+## 2025-07-03

+On Thursday 2025-07-03, in the late afternoon / early evening, I made a trip to the UPS Store at 2342 Shattuck Ave to pick up a package.